Great Start Collaborative of Kent County

 Dianna Baker, Kent County Health Department

 Kathleen Neumann, Head Start for Kent County

 Amy Turner-Thole, Rebekah Fennell and Judy Freeman of First Steps.

-“Success Starts Early” is the outcome of their dedication and commitment to help parents help their children succeed.
+Success Starts Early is the outcome of the dedication of many partners, all committed to help parents help their children succeed.